Help with the cost of visiting prison

 If you are away from home for five hours or more, you can also claim a set meal allowance.
 Overnight allowances may be paid at the discretion of the APVU.
 Before incurring any expenditure check with the APVU to confirm they will contribute to an overnight stay.

-Full details of expenses covered by the scheme are given in the booklet that accompanies the claim form.
+Full details of expenses covered by the scheme are given in the guide that is available online at www.gov.uk/helpwithprisonvisits

 Extra visits where you do not need a Visiting Order will be covered.
 This may include a special family day, children's day or where you are involved in a case conference or sentence planning.
-Include a short note with your application to tell the APVU or endorse the form "special visit".
+The prison should normally be able to confirm this in writing for the APVU to see.